Qualcomm Snapdragon: 2007–2013

 In early 2011, Qualcomm announced Krait, an in-house CPU microarchitecture design supporting the ARM v7 instruction set.
-SoCs featuring Krait were named S4 supports asynchronous symmetrical multi-processing (aSMP), meaning each processor core adjusted its clock speed and voltage based on the device's activity in order to optimize battery usage.
+SoCs featuring Krait were named S4, supporting asynchronous symmetrical multi-processing (aSMP), meaning each processor core adjusted its clock speed and voltage based on the device's activity in order to optimize battery usage.
 Prior models were renamed to S1, S2 and S3 to distinguish between each generation.

-The S4-based generation of Snapdragon SoCs began shipping to product manufacturers with the MSM8960 in February 2012.In an overall system benchmark, the 8960 obtained a score of 907, compared to 528 and 658 for the Galaxy Nexus and HTC Rezound respectively.
-In a Quadrant benchmark test, which assesses raw processing power, a dual-core Krait processor had a score of 4,952, whereas the quad-core Tegra 3 was just under 4,000.
+The S4-based generation of Snapdragon SoCs began shipping to product manufacturers with the MSM8960 in February 2012.
+In an overall system benchmark, the 8960 obtained a score of 907, compared to 528 and 658 for the Galaxy Nexus and HTC Rezound respectively.
+In a Quadrant benchmark test, which assesses raw processing power, a dual-core Krait processor had a score of 4,952, whereas the quad-core Tegra 3 scored just under 4,000.
 The quad-core version, APQ8064, was made available in July 2012.
 It was the first Snapdragon SoC to use Qualcomm's Adreno 320 graphics processing unit (GPU).

 In July 2011 Qualcomm acquired certain assets from GestureTek in order to incorporate its gesture recognition intellectual property into Snapdragon SoCs.
 In mid-2012 Qualcomm announced the Snapdragon software development kit (SDK) for Android devices at the Uplinq developer conference.It also collaborated with Microsoft to optimize Windows Phone 8 for Snapdragon semiconductors.

 As of July 2014, the market share of Android phones had grown to 84.6 percent, and Qualcomm's Snapdragon chips powered 41% of smartphones.

-Snapdragon SoCs are also used in most Windows phones and most phones entering the market in mid-2013.
+Snapdragon SoCs were also used in most Windows phones and most phones entering the market in mid-2013.

 On the announcement of Snapdragon 800 in 2013 Consumer Electronics Show, Qualcomm renamed their prior models to the 200, 400 and 600 series.